-The audit committee is responsible for, among other matters:
+The audit committee will be responsible for, among other matters:

-- appointing, retaining and evaluating our independent registered public accounting firm and approving all services to be performed by them; - overseeing our independent registered public accounting firm's qualifications, independence and performance; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the interim and annual financial statements that we file with the SEC: - reviewing and monitoring our accounting principles, accounting policies, financial and accounting controls and compliance with legal and regulatory requirements; - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting, internal controls or auditing matters; and - reviewing and approving related person transactions.
+- appointing, retaining and evaluating our independent registered public accounting firm and approving all services to be performed by them; - overseeing our independent registered public accounting firm's qualifications, independence and performance; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the interim and annual financial statements that we file with Canadian Securities Regulators and the SEC; - reviewing and monitoring our accounting principles, accounting policies, financial and accounting controls and compliance with legal and regulatory requirements; - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting, internal controls or auditing matters; and - reviewing and approving related person transactions.

-Our audit committee consists of our three non-employee directors, Messrs.
-Closner, Taney and Uttz, each of whom meets the definition of "independent director" for purposes of serving on an audit committee under Rule 10A-3 under the Exchange Act and Nasdaq Marketplace Rules.
-Mr. Uttz serves as chairman of our audit committee.
-Our board of directors has determined that Mr. Uttz qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K under the Securities Act.
-Our board of directors has adopted a written charter for our audit committee, which is available on our corporate website at www.gnln.com.
+Prior to consummation of this offering, our audit committee will consist of three directors who meet the definition of "independent director" for purposes of serving on an audit committee under applicable securities laws (including National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators).
+In addition, our board of directors will make a determination that at least one of such independent directors qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K under the Securities Act.
+Our board of directors will adopt a new written charter for our audit committee, which will be available on our corporate website at www.gnln.com, to become effective upon the completion of this offering.
 The information on our website is not part of this prospectus.
+We may rely on exemptions provided to "venture issuers" in accordance with National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators.